CindyJS/CindyJS/ref/Calculus.md

 **Examples:**
 This operator is sometimes extremely useful for finding hidden properties of geometric constructions.
 We illustrate this with a few examples.
-The first picture shows a construction in which the slope of the line and the coordinates of the intersection of two circles are "guessed":
+The first picture shows a construction in which the slope of the line and the coordinates of the intersection of two circles are “guessed”:

 ![Values guessed from geometric construction](img/GuessX.png)